AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Uninsured/Underinsured Motorist Coverage

-We recommend getting at least $500,000 in coverage.
-Uninsured motorist coverage covers damage to your vehicle or you if an uninsured or underinsured motorist causes you damage or injury.
+We recommend getting uninsured motorist coverage (UIM) with limits equal to your bodily injury and property damage liability.
+UIM covers damage to your vehicle or you if an uninsured or underinsured motorist causes you damage or injury.

 Medical Payments Coverage

 Medical payments coverage covers the cost of your medical bills if you are at fault in an accident.
-We recommend having $500,000 in coverage to ensure you don’t have to pay out of pocket for medical bills after an at-fault accident.
+We recommend carrying $1,000 to $5,000 in coverage — or more, depending on your health insurance plan — to supplement your health insurance if you’re in a serious accident.
 Since auto insurance in Texas works under an at-fault system, you can get your injuries covered only by medical payments coverage, not personal injury protection.

 The Average Rate of Car Insurance in Texas

-The cost of car insurance in Texas averages about $1,085 annually, which is 4 percent higher than the national average of about $1,047.1 However, we have seen annual auto insurance rates as low as $152 and as high as $1,823 for young drivers.
+The cost of car insurance in Texas averages about $1,715 annually.
+Full coverage premiums are $2,051 per year and minimum coverage is $789 per year.
+Auto insurance rates in Texas fall about 7 percent higher than the national average.
+However, we have seen annual auto insurance rates as low as $665 and as high as $7,285 for young drivers.

 Providers in Texas